 A VM MAY provide services to Virtual Platforms which it is not a component of.
 Processes within such a service VM MAY be considered part of other Virtual Platforms.
 If a VM provides services to another Virtual Platform, it MUST either be measured into the vTPM of the served platform, or support a deep attestation mechanism that will allow a remote appraiser to verify both the measurements of the service VM and the relationship between the service VM and its served platform.

-All components a Virtual Platform SHALL be measured into that platform’s vTPM PCRs, or have their measurements when the vTPM is allowed to retrieve its secrets.
-Measurements of the vTPM SHALL be when the vTPM is allowed to retrieve its secrets, and SHALL NOT simply be placed into the vTPM PCRs.
+All components within a Virtual Platform SHALL be measured into that platform’s vTPM PCRs, or have their measurements verified when the vTPM is allowed to retrieve its secrets.
+Measurements of the vTPM SHALL be verified when the vTPM is allowed to retrieve its secrets, and SHALL NOT simply be placed into the vTPM PCRs.

-The vTPM MAY contain measurements of components of other Virtual Platforms, if they are relevant to the secure operation of the vTPM’s Virtual Platform f this is the case, those measurements SHALL be part of a remotely verifiable chain of trust; these components and the PCRs SHALL be listed in the Platform Credential n the event of migration, these PCRs SHALL be invalidated; they MAY be reset and replaced by new measurements produced by a trusted component on the new system.
+The vTPM PCRs MAY contain measurements of components of other Virtual Platforms, if they are relevant to the secure operation of the vTPM’s Virtual Platform.
+If this is the case, those measurements SHALL be part of a remotely verifiable chain of trust; these components and the PCRs their measurements are stored in SHALL be listed in the Platform Credential.
+In the event of migration, these PCRs SHALL be invalidated; they MAY be reset and replaced by new measurements produced by a trusted component on the new system.

 If any Virtual Platform’s correct operation depends on the contents of another Virtual Platform, the other Virtual Platform’s state SHALL be verifiable via deep attestation.

 Virtual Platforms SHALL be isolated from each other except for defined communications interfaces allowed by the VMM.
 Interactions between VMs within a Virtual Platform SHOULD be isolated from each other except for defined communications interfaces allowed by the VMM.
 Communications interfaces are considered part of the Virtual Platform configuration, and SHOULD be reflected in a PCR (e.g., the configuration file the VMM uses to set up the Virtual Platform, or the security policy regulating access to shared resources, should be measured into a PCR, allowing a remote verifier to assess possible risks.).

 Each Virtual Platform with a vTPM SHALL have a Platform Credential describing the platform specification, as described in Section 10.4.

-Virtual Platform (informative)
+Virtual Platform Discussion (informative)

-Virtual Platforms are group of VMs which work in cooperation with each other.
-Platform consist of a single VM must additionally include a vTPM, to allow the platform to attest to its identity and state. complexPlatform might include several virtual devices, measuremenhelpe, a vTPM, and .
-Platforms which do not contain a standard OS may exist;
+Virtual Platforms (vPlatforms) are groups of VMs and other components which work in cooperation with each other in the same fashion that the various hardware components of a hardware platform do..

+The simplest vPlatform would consist of a single VM, normally a general-purpose OS; however, the trusted vPlatforms addressed in this specification must additionally include a vTPM, to allow the platform to attest to its identity and state.
+Highly complex vPlatforms might include a user OS, several different virtual devices, measurement helper VMs, a vTPM, and a process running in a shared helper vPlatform which provides a secure interface to the user.. vPlatforms which do not contain a standard OS may exist; vPlatforms providing system services, for example, may wish to limit unnecessary features for ease of verification.